MhageGH/M5Stack_7SegMovie/README.md

 ![unit](doc/unit.jpg)
 - Board× 4 : Elecrow and so on.
 - [gerber](doc/gerber.zip) gerber data for manufacturing PCB
+- 3.3V signal level has been converted to 5V
 - ![level conversion board](doc/level_conversion_board.jpg)

 ## Create data of 7SegMovie